maxrothman/config/README.md

 * [x] Remove sublime text

 ## Long-term Todo
+* [ ] Investigate https://github.com/python-mario/mario as a more featureful and better-maintained replacement for pythonpy
 * [ ] Read vscode release notes and see if there's anything I should do differently
 * [ ] Look into other vscode extensions and configs in other-peoples-vscode-extensions
 * [ ] Make all bash script function variables local